 Tasty sausage and eggs served for breakfast.

 And a very welcome cup of black coffee.
+The flight was only ~25% full with plenty of spare seats.

 Back at Johannesburg's O. R. Tambo International Airport after arriving on time just before 9am.
 I couldn't check in for my 2:10pm flight to Addis Ababa until 11am so I caught up on some Netflix while I waited.